enrperes/obsidianVault/Modernism.md

 One of the main themes of TS Eliot's long poem *==The Waste Land==* (1922) is the search for redemption and renewal in a sterile and empty landscape.
 DIvided into 5 sections the poem explores the life in London in the aftermath of the WWI.

-Fragmentary images, obscure illusions, make this poem typical of Modernism, requiring the reader to have an active role in interpreting the text.
+Fragmentary images, obscure illusions, make this poem typical of Modernism, requiring the reader to have an ==active role in interpreting the text==.

 A sense of disillusionment and loss pervades American Modernist fiction.

 THe publication of the Irish writer James Joyce's Ulysses in 1922 was a landmark event in the development of Modernist literature.
 Portions of the book were considered obscene and Ulysses was banned for many years in English-speaking countries.

-SONO LE 23:12
+## Boer war
+Between 1889 and 1902 the British army fought a colonial war against Boers in South Africa.
+After a partial succes of the B. The british prevailed after a long, cruel war.
+Linked with Thomas Hardy's "The man he killed" where he expresses the nonsense of war.